Buy bitcoin directly

 When companies tie some of their growth to the crypto market, their shares can often move in tandem with the coins.

-First, we have bitcoin miners.
+First, there are bitcoin miners.
 The computing power doesn’t come cheap and energy costs can be substantial.
-But if the price of bitcoin goes up, miners such as Riot Blockchain (RIOT) and Hut 8 Mining (HUT) will likely receive growing attention from investors.
+But if the price of bitcoin goes up, miners like Riot Blockchain (RIOT) and Hut 8 Mining (HUT) are likely to receive increased attention from investors.

 Finally, there are companies that simply hold a lot of crypto on their balance sheets.

 Case in point: enterprise software technologist MicroStrategy (MSTR).
 It has a market cap of under $3 billion.
 Yet its bitcoin count reached approximately 132,500 as of Dec.
 27, 2022, a stockpile worth around $3.06 billion.

 Of course, bitcoin isn't the only alternative asset class that Cuban likes right now.

 On Shark Tank late last year, the billionaire invested $225,000 in Wondry Wine, a North Texas wine business launched by husband and wife team Whitney and Chaz Gates.

 As a real asset, fine wine can provide diversification to protect against the volatile effects of inflation and recession.

 As of right now, the S&P 500 is down 6% over the past year.
 Meanwhile, the Liv-ex Fine Wine 1000 has gone up 22% over the same time period.